nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 Results
 =======

-The following tables collect a summary of results obtained when coexistence tests are run for different Wi-Fi operating bands, antenna configurations, and Wi-Fi modes.
+The following tables summarize the results obtained from coexistence tests conducted in a clean RF environment for different Wi-Fi operating bands, antenna configurations, and Wi-Fi modes.
-The tests are run with the test setup inside an RF shield box.
-Therefore, the results are representative and might change with adjustments in the test setup.
+These results are representative and might vary based on the RSSI and the level of external interference.

 Wi-Fi in 2.4 GHz
 ----------------